-Biochar has been widely reported to improve soil fertility and crop yields while storing sequestered carbon in soils.
-Furthermore, biochar-producing ovens can be used for cooking at the household level, using biomass much more efficiently than traditional fire cooking stoves and ovens.
-Therefore, biochar has the potential to contribute to the restoration of degraded lands from two angles: by reducing pressure on woodlands as sources for fuel; and by improving soil fertility.
-This session will reflect these aspects through case studies and will present lessons learned from successful interventions and dealing with obstacles on the way to promoting biochar.
+Biochar has been widely reported to improve soil fertility, crop yields and to store sequestered carbon in soils.
+Furthermore, biochar producing ovens can be used for cooking at household level, which uses biomass much more efficiently than traditional fire cooking places.
+Therefore, biochar has the potential to contribute to restoration of degraded lands from two angles, by reducing pressure on woodlands as sources for fuel and by improving soil fertility.
+This session will reflect these aspects through case studies and will present lessons learned from successful interventions and obstacles on the way to promote biochar.